Is Obama as shallow as he seems?

-Yesterday, writing about former president Obama’s hack remark to David Letterman about the absence of “a common baseline of facts” shared by Americans, I asked whether Obama really is as shallow a thinker as he appears to be.
+Yesterday, writing about former president Obama’s hack remark to David Letterman on the absence of “a common baseline of facts” shared by Americans, I asked whether Obama really is as shallow a thinker as he appears to be.
 It was not a rhetorical question.
-To be sure, Obama has failed to display appreciable depth since he wrote his fictionalized autobiography, Dreams From Father.
+To be sure, Obama has failed to display appreciable depth since he wrote his fictionalized autobiography, Dreams From My Father.

 His signature pronouncements and phrases are banal and borrowed.
 “The audacity of hope,” borrowed from his spiritual mentor the Reverend Wright.
 “Just words,” lifted from Deval Patrick.
 “You didn’t build that,” the obnoxious contribution of Elizabeth Warren.
 “Right side of history,” the conclusory rallying cry of countless Marxist hacks.